 (2) If the Minister has not provided a conservation message, the distributor may include its own conservation message on or with the invoice.
 O. Reg.
 275/04, s.
 8 (2).

 8.1 When the Minister provides an informational message concerning alternative energy sources or renewable sources, the message must be included on or with the invoice.
 O. Reg.
 555/05, s.
 1.

-9. (1) Except as otherwise specified by this Regulation, another regulation made under the Act, the Electricity Act, 1998 or a regulation made under that Act, the Ontario Clean Energy Benefit Act, 2010 or a regulation made under that Act, an invoice shall not include on it any information about the subject matters to which the heading and sub-headings in section 1 refer.
+9. (1) Except as specified by this Regulation or by a regulation made under the Act or the Electricity Act, 1998, an invoice shall not include on it any information about the subject matters to which the heading and sub-headings in section 1 refer.
 O. Reg.
-498/10, s.
+432/04, s.
 1.

 (2) An invoice may include information concerning any adjustments to billing information relating to any subject matter referred to in this Regulation.
 O. Reg.
 432/04, s.
 1.

 10. (1) The distributor must include on or with the invoice the following glossary of terms and their meanings, in the language as set out in the following Table: